 Both cryotherapy and thermotherapy can be simulated with a cold and hot compress, respectively.
 This DIY approach works for mild pain.
 Your pain management professional may recommend using one or both of these therapies at home.

-For serious and chronic pain, these therapies may only provide temporary or supplemental relief.
+For serious and Complex Regional Pain Syndrome, these therapies may only provide temporary or supplemental relief.
 At Pain Stop Clinics, we take a holistic approach to treating pain disorders.
 Your treatment plan will be tailored to your diagnosis and individual needs.
 Heat and cold treatments are one simple, proven method that can be used in conjunction with several healing modalities.